HelenDrug/100-days-of-code/log.md

 ### Day 86: May 26, 2020
 ##### React
 **Today's Progress**: I got back to my data tree project and today I learned how to render object to DOM with key-value pair:

+### Day 87: May 27, 2020
+##### React
+**Today's Progress**: Continue work under Test report project.
+Was working mainly with rendering classes dynamically and changing style accordingly.
+Made panel with filter and search areas.

+### Day 88: May 28, 2020
+##### React
+**Today's Progress**: Continue work under Test report project.
+Re-did Test Status filter section and now its checkbox instead of buttons.
+Background color is being changed now dynamically according to test status - if test is failed, background turns to red, otherwise green.
+Looks much better now :)

+### Day 89: May 29, 2020
+##### CSS
+**Today's Progress**: Today I was chilling with CSS Grid.
+I started a webpage for Taco restaurant.
+Its not finished yet, but what I already did is fully reponsive and I was using only Grid (well, one time i used FlexBox ha-ha).
+No Bootstrap in that.
+Pretty amazing stuff.

+### Day 90: May 31, 2020
+##### CSS
+**Today's Progress**: Finished Taco web site using CSS Grid only.
+Added media-queries to change the grid layout according to web page size.
+Added some javascript to create humburger menu and expand it on button click.
+Learned a lot of new stuff.